 Whether it’s tissue or cartilage damage, your dog needs to have it repaired in order to return to his normal activities.

-Healthy Diet for Joint Pain
+Healthy Diet for Helping Joint Pain

-Supplements are just that, a supplement.
+Nutritional supplements are just that, a supplement!

-Also, consider incorporating a natural anti-inflammatory such as turmeric or fish oil to reduce the intensity of joint symptoms.
+Also, consider incorporating a natural anti-inflammatory, such as turmeric or fish oil to reduce the intensity of joint symptoms.

-Omega 3 for Joint Pain
+Omega-3 for Joint Pain

-Fatty acids such as EPA and DHA (which are found in cold water fish) can help with joint pain, swelling and stiffness due to their anti-inflammatory properties.
+Fatty acids such as EPA and DHA, which are found in cold-water fish, can help with joint pain, swelling, and stiffness due to their anti-inflammatory properties.

-However, Omega 3 shouldn’t be a substitute for a joint supplement.
+That said, Omega-3 shouldn’t be a substitute for a joint supplement.

-You have to love Dasuquin.
+When looking at Dasuquin vs Cosequin, you can’t help but love Dasuquin.
 This supplement includes everything your dog needs to return to his old, energetic self.